poetapp/documentation/rdd/registries.md

 `GET /claims` returns claims from every registry. `GET /registries/:registryId/claims` is equal to `GET /claims?registryId=:registryId`. `POST /claims` not supported.

 `GET /claims` problem: same claim will exist in different registries, of different types.
 How do we render a claim that has been added to an anchor and to an object registry?

+TODO: entries of an anchor registry are different from entries of an object registry.